 By Carey Gillam

 The pact is “an important step in the company’s comprehensive recovery plan,” they said.

-structure as well as enhanced efficiency," said Mike Smid, YRC
+“This new labor contract positions our company for improved performance by providing a long-term market competitive cost structure as well as enhanced efficiency,” said Mike Smid, YRC chief operations officer.

 The Teamsters said the agreement would save 25,000 jobs.

 “As painful as the sacrifices are on an individual level, our members understood that by approving this restructuring plan they would be setting the stage for the company’s existing lenders to do their part and make this company an attractive investment for new investors and preserve their jobs,” Teamsters General President Jim Hoffa said in a statement.

 The new labor contract extends the previous agreement, slated to expire in 2013, until March 31, 2015.